12saikumar8/project1/README.md

 # project1
 static webpage

-Saikumar yalakurthi
+Name:Saikumar yalakurthi

-Street Style Landing Page.
+Page Cover:Street Style Landing Page.

 I have learnt how to create static webpage with using HTML and Css and learnt How to design a page or website